Zero5896/CUDA_tutorial/README.md

-# Setting Up CUDA, cuDNN, and TensorRT on Linux
+# 🚀 Setting Up CUDA, cuDNN, and TensorRT on Linux

-This guide will walk you through installing CUDA, cuDNN, and TensorRT on Linux to enable GPU acceleration for TensorFlow.
-Each step includes explanations and paths to help you understand why these commands are used.
+Welcome to the ultimate Markdown guide for installing CUDA, cuDNN, and TensorRT on Linux! 🚀 This tutorial is designed to get your machine ready for GPU-accelerated TensorFlow and other deep learning frameworks.
+I've included all the commands, paths, and explanations you need to get up and running like a pro.

+This guide is heavily inspired by [this fantastic YouTube video](https://www.youtube.com/watch?v=1Tr1ifuSh6o&t=858s).
+Seriously, go check it out — it’s packed with insights and even has a GitHub repo for extra support.
+But if you’re more of a Markdown fan and want a no-fuss, easy-to-follow walkthrough, you’re in the right place.
+Let’s dive in! 💻🔥

 ---

 ## Phase 1: System Preparation